Here’s the story…

 For the past 24 years I have lived and worked locally and enjoy living in the Micklefield area surrounded by the beautiful ancient woodlands which back onto my garden.
 I have had a love of the outdoors from a very young age and have had a keen interest in the environment and gardening.

-I have been a member of the Marsh and Micklefield team for the past 18 months, working with other team members to encourage the local community of Marsh and Micklefield to come up with ideas and ways to improve the lives of us all, particularly with regards to the precious environment that we all share.
+I have been a member of the Marsh and Micklefield team as a volunteer, working to encourage the local community of Marsh and Micklefield to come up with ideas and ways to improve the lives of us all, particularly with regards to the precious environment that we all share.